Bios-Marcel/presentation_eclipse_store/SLIDES.md

   * ...
 * No database server, everything is in-process
 * Have as much data as possible in-memory
+* Replaces the need for a separate ORM

 <!-- end_slide -->